morris/nito/README.md

 	- `base` is the base HTML for the components
 		- Can be a string or an array of strings
 		- Arrays will be joined with `\n`
-		- Optional, if you only use `Comp.setup` (see below)
+		- Optional, only required for `Comp.create` (see below)
-	- `setup` is a method called on creation of a component
+	- `mount` is a method called on creation of a component
 		- Define event handlers here
 		- Optional, defaults to noop
 	- `update` is a method to update the component